J-Ramalho/industRial/docs/7_anova.md

 In R the anova is built by passing the linear model object to the `anova()` or `aov()` functions.
 The output of the first is just the anova table, the output of the second function is a complete list with the full lm model inside.

-The R anova output gives the sum of squares for the factor and for the residuals.
+The R anova output gives the Mean Square for the factor and for the residuals.
 In this case the between-treatment mean square is much larger than the within-treatment or residuals mean square.
 This suggests that it is unlikely that the treatment means are equal.
-The p is extremely small confirming this and  we have basis to reject the null hypothesis and conclude that the means are significantly different.
+The p is extremely small thus we have basis to reject the null hypothesis and conclude that the means are significantly different.
 In the mean while the lab supervisor has gathered data on a similar experiment done with frams in another material for that seems to be less sensitive the the treatment temperation.
 He uploads this data and assigns it to a dataset called `ebike_hardning2` and plots another box plot.